Sensing-Dev/doc/docs/tutorials/python/parse-image-bin.md

 ### Parse binary file
 Finally, we parse each binary file.

-Since we know the size of framecount is -byte, which is the size of 32-bit integer.
+Since we know the size of framecount is 4-byte, which is the size of 32-bit integer.
 We copy the 4-byte data from filecontent to framecount.

 ```python
 cursor = 0